openl2m/openl2m/docs/api/endpoints.rst

       - No
       - Yes
       - vlan_name(str), vlan_id(int)
-      - Edit the name of a vlan on the device.
+      - Edit the name of a vlan on the device (if supported).
+    * - api/switches/<group>/<switch>/vlan/delete/
+      - No
+      - Yes
+      - vlan_id(int)
+      - Fully remove a vlan from the device.
     * - api/users/token/
       - No
       - Yes